1and1/reactive/README.md

 ```

 ## reactive JAX-RS Client
 The `RxClient` extends the [JAX-RX 2.0 Client](http://docs.oracle.com/javaee/7/api/javax/ws/rs/client/Client.html) by supporting an additional method `rx()`.
-This method returns a reactive invoker which supports  Java8 `CompletableFuture`.The CompletableFuture provides methods such as thenAccept(...) consuming a function which will be executed, if the http response is received.
+This method returns a reactive invoker which supports  Java8 `CompletableFuture`.The CompletableFuture provides methods such as thenAccept(...) which consumes a function which will be executed, if the http response is received.
 The thenAccept(..) call returns immediately without waiting for the http response

 ``` java
 import net.oneandone.reactive.rest.client.RxClient;